d8corp/innet-dom/README.md

 [useParam](#useparam) |
 [useParams](#useparams)

-You can render content based on the URL.
+You can render content based on the current URL.

-Use `component` to define the route's component.
+Use `component` to specify the component for a route.
-Use `path` to define segments of URL path.
+Use `path` to define URL path segments.
-Use `index` to define a route as end of segments.
+Use `index` to mark a route as the endpoint for a given path.

 ```typescript jsx
 import { Router, createRouting } from '@innet/dom'